MonticolaExplorator/DevBlog/_posts/2023-01-20-net-anonymous-are-generic.md

 ## What does the compiler do with these expressions?

 Well, the answer could be: which compiler?
 Maybe it is better to ask what should the compiler do with anonymous object creation expressions.
 The answer is on the [C# language specification](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/expressions#117157-anonymous-object-creation-expressions).
-It can be a little bit overwhelming, but it is worth it to give it a shoot and try to see what we can make out of that.
+It can be a little bit overwhelming, but it is worth it to give it a shot and try to see what we can make out of that.

 > An anonymous object initializer declares an anonymous type and returns an instance of that type.
 An anonymous type is a nameless class type that inherits directly from object.
 The members of an anonymous type are a sequence of read-only properties inferred from the anonymous object initializer used to create an instance of the type.
 Specifically, an anonymous object initializer of the form new { p₁ = e₁ , p₂ = e₂ , … pᵥ = eᵥ } declares an anonymous type of the form:

 ~~~~c#
 class __Anonymous1
 {